 One of the biggest benefits of aiming for $75 though, is that it’s a sign of quality.
 Sometimes we thinking pricing low will encourage more people to work with us, but low prices can also turn off great clients who now distrust the quality of your work and professionalism because you aren’t charging professional prices.

-That’s why in 2019, I want to see EVERYBODY in the BlackFreelance community making big strides to get to and PASS $75/hr.
+That’s why this year, I want to see EVERYBODY in the BlackFreelance community making big strides to get to and PASS $75/hr.